jagruti2004-j/delta_demo/README.md

 # delta_demo
-ths is demo for git.
+this is demo for git.